Swetugg/swetugg-public/README.md

 1. Run `dotnet tool restore` from the root of the repository.

 ### Building CSS
 We're currently using Sass to build our CSS (subject to change).
-If you're using VS Code and have installed the workspace recommended extensions then your CSS should be built on save after you've turned on live sass.
+If you're using VS Code and have installed the workspace recommended extensions (https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) then your CSS should be built on save after you've turned on live sass.

 Why are the generated css files commited instead of ignored?
 This is also subject to change, the goal is to have them either generated as part of the build pipeline, or have them generated on demand through the hosting pipeline.

 ## Set up a new conference

 ### Setup database
-1. Create a new row in the `Conferences` table
+1. In backoffice create a new conference with the desired slug (the slug is the name of the folder in the Pages folder).

 ### Create the new pages
 1. Copy the `Pages/{slug}` folder of the latest conference (assuming that you want the new page to look like the previous one).